Massachusetts Institute of Technology: Organization and administration

 MIT has five schools (Science, Engineering, Architecture and Planning, Management, and Humanities, Arts, and Social Sciences) and one college (Schwarzman College of Computing), but no schools of law or medicine.
-While faculty committees assert substantial control over many areas of MIT's curriculum, research, student life, and administrative affairs, the chair of each of MIT's 32 academic departments reports to the dean of that department's school, who in turn reports to the Provost under the President.
-The current president is Sally Kornbluth, a cell biologist and former provost at Duke University.
-She became MIT's 18th president in January 2023.
-She was preceded by L. Rafael Reif, who had served as provost under President Susan Hockfield, the first woman to hold the post.
+Faculty committees have control over many areas of MIT's curriculum, research, student life, and administrative affairs, the chair of each of MIT's academic departments reports to the dean of that department's school, who in turn reports to the Provost under the President.
+Academic departments are also evaluated by "Visiting Committees", specialized bodies of Corporation members and outside experts who review the performance, activities, and needs of each department.